 That time came in 1992 when Fairfield Language Technologies was founded in Harrisonburg, Va.
 Allen, the company's Chairman and President, recruited his brother, Eugene Stoltzfus, from the world of architecture to be the company's first Executive Vice President.
 Eugene also lent design expertise to the structural and visual components of the program, which quickly went from a dream to a reality.

 In another flash of brilliance, Allen, John and Eugene called their product "Rosetta Stone," named after the artifact that had unlocked the secrets of Egyptian hieroglyphics for linguists.
-The name certainly fits, as Rosetta Stone software now unlocks language-learning success for millions of users worldwide.
+The name certainly fits, as Rosetta Stone's products now unlock learning success for millions of users worldwide.

 Steve Swad, previously the company's CFO, took over as CEO in 2012 and is now leading Rosetta Stone's transformation to a cloud-based business model that goes beyond language learning and deeper into education technology.
-Under Steve's leadership, the company expanded to Brazil, the Middle East, and, in 2013, acquired two companies, Livemocha and Lexia Learning.
+Under Steve's leadership, the company expanded to Brazil, the Middle East, and, in 2013, acquired four companies: the creators of the popular Fit Brains Trainer, Vivity Labs Inc.; one of the world's largest online language-learning communities, Livemocha; international language company Tell Me More; and the premier reading technology company, Lexia Learning.
+These critical acquisitions further propelled Rosetta Stone as the leader in education technology.

-Today, while Rosetta Stone still calls Virginia home, the company now has offices all over the U.S., including Boulder, CO, San Francisco, CA, Austin, TX, Seattle, WA, and Concord, MA, and the world, including London, Tokyo, Seoul, Sao Paulo, and Dubai.
+Today, while Rosetta Stone still calls Virginia home, the company now has offices all over the U.S.— including Boulder, CO, San Francisco, CA, Austin, TX, Seattle, WA, and Boston, MA—and the world.

 Get information about Rosetta Stone Inc., a leading worldwide provider of technology-based learning solutions.